najiatallah/MEAN/README.md

 ## Description

 The main focus of this application is to demonstrate three layers. the parent layer where it has its own package.json file and once run, it will run the web and the api layers at the same time. the api layer where you can run it on its own, and a web layer where you can run it on its own also.

-Comming soon will be adding few pages to the angular app in order o perform CRUD operation using the api.
+Coming soon, I will be adding few pages to the angular app in order to perform CRUD operation using the api.

 ## Installation